 If you do want cover beyond the initial term then there is a risk that your premiums will be higher.
 So you'll need to work out the length of the term you will require in advance.

 A simple way of doing this is lining up the length of the term with the length of your debt repayment plan.
-If it’s a 20-year mortgage repayment, then take our a term life insurance policy for 20 years.
+If it's a 20-year mortgage repayment, then take out a term life insurance policy for 20 years.

 If it's a level term policy, then you may only want to get a 10-year policy for a 20-year mortgage, depending on the final payout.
 This can help reduce your premiums overall.

 Age and any other changing circumstances that were not affected during the term will also be taken into consideration again when applying for a new term.
 This makes the planning for the length of your term’s policy really important.

 Decreasing term life insurance policies attempt to solve the problem of having too much cover, especially for those paying off standard repayment mortgages.

 As a term life insurance, this policy follows the level term’s principles of fixed timescales, but instead of having a consistent level of cover, the payout decreases, ideally to coincide with your decreasing repayments.

 Consumers tend to opt for a combination of the two policies to meet their life insurance requirements but level term provides an added safety net especially for those paying off interest-only mortgages.